madkerpe/minine-codec/README.md

 # minine-codec

-This the Minine codec a play-on-words based on the Nvidia Maxine SDK.
+The Minine codec is a play-on-words based on the Nvidia Maxine SDK.

 Installation assumes Windows 10, cuda 10.2, python 3.7.
 Setting up a virtual environment is highly recommended.